UMM-CSci-3601/intro-to-git/README.md

 `Debug Test` that wasn't there before.
 That tells you the tests passed.
 If any of the tests had failed, there'd be an `x` there, and VS Code would open up another pane providing a list of all the tests and details on the failures to help you debug the problem.
+(You can click on the little check mark, and it'll open the test results pane so you can see what that looks like if you want.)

 You can also run individual tests by clicking `Run Test` above the appropriate test method.

-### Create an info page for each pair
+### Create an info page :zzz: ~~for each pair~~

-We'll come back to this Java code again in the second half of the lab, but for now we're going to return to `git` by making and sharing changes.
+We'll come back to this Java code again in the second half of the lab, but for now we're going to return to how we'll use `git` to make and share changes.

-This repository has a `user_info` directory, and in this part of the lab we'll create a new file in that directory for each pair in the class containing your real names and your GitHub user names.
+This repository has a `user_info` directory, and in this part of the lab we'll create a new file in that directory for each :mask ~~pair~~ person in the class containing your real names and your GitHub user names.
 Sometimes it's easy for us to figure out how those names relate, but if your GitHub user name is `UnicornWizard375` it's not always obvious who in the